dqj1998/dFido2Lib-android/README.md

 ## Multiple rps
 One domain can support multiple RPs by set rp.id. has to work with fido2-node server.

+## Enterprise authenticator
+Support aaguid checking for enterprise attestation.
+1. Register enterpise rpids and aaguids in env file of fido2-node server by ENTERPRISE_RPs and ENTERPRISE_AAGUIDs
+2. Call setPlatformAuthenticatorAAGUID and addEnterpriseRPIds on SDK side

 # Thanks
 * https://github.com/lyokato/WebAuthnKit-Android.git